-As shown in figure 1.1.a, individualist habitants are mainly interested in reducing the travel time.
-Hence, they usually prefer to travel by car (see the high number of agents using this type of vehicle in figure 1.1.d).
-Besides, they rarely share it with another partner as demonstrated by the low values in figure 1.1.c.
-Thus, this behavior is eventually reflected in the amount of $CO_2$ emitted by individualists which is higher than the pollution derived from the egalitarian society.
+Fig. 2 Habitants per type of vehicle in the individualist and egalitarian societies.

+Besides, they rarely share their car with another partner as demonstrated by the low values in figure 3.
+Thus, this behavior is eventually reflected in the amount of CO_2 emitted by individualists which is higher than the pollution derived from the egalitarian society (Figure 4).